 Oxford and Cambridge

 There are also courses that offer a better than average chance of a place and this should be taken into account when students decide on their degree programme.
-For example more than 48% of classicists at Cambridge were made an offer in 2014, but only 14% of Economics applicants did so.
+Recently, 48% of classicists at Cambridge were made an offer, but only 14% of Economics applicants did so.

 Have you got what it takes to gain a place at Oxbridge?